Finding some of New Zealand’s more remote and unspoiled towns and regions is an absolute joy, and this post is a celebration of all things Crowmell.

-If you drive up the dirt road and look down you’ll see the Kawarau bungy jumpers leaping through their fears.
-Then pop in for a taste with Pauline, the charismatic host and fanciful story teller of Chard Farm’s wines.
-She’ll start you on an unoaked chardonnay and if you’re a sauvignon blanc drinker like me, you will be pleasantly surprised.
+We popped in for a taste with the lovely Pauline, the charismatic host and fanciful story teller of Chard Farm’s wines.
+She started us on an unoaked chardonnay and if you’re a sauvignon blanc drinker like me, you will be pleasantly surprised.
 But it’s the reds everyone comes for.
-I’m not going to steal her stories, but suffice to say if you pick up the phone and order a Saturday nighter, they’ll know what you mean.
+I’m not going to steal her stories, but suffice to say if you pick up the phone and order a Saturday nighter, they’ll know what you mean!

-This is a huge restaurant with indoor and outdoor seating, a large cellar door and a gift shop and cheesery on site.
-It’s frequented by big groups and drop ins like us – although if you want to eat, it’d pay to make a booking.
-We sat on a couch with a coffee to eat our lunch.
+This has a huge restaurant with indoor and outdoor seating, a large cellar door and a gift shop and cheesery on site.
+It’s frequented by big groups as well as drop ins like us – although if you want to eat, it’d pay to make a booking.
+We sat on a couch with a coffee to eat our lunch because it was so full.
 Probably the most iconic wine maker in the region.
+They have just added 24 luxury villas if want to spend the weekend here!

 If you’re of a certain vintage you’ll remember Cromwell as the town that was partially flooded in the early 90s for the creation of the Clutha Dam.
 It was controversial at the time, but they’ve gotten over it now as this region gets such little rain fall.
 I remember coming through here on a family holiday when I was in my teens and being very concerned that they would get the people out before they flooded the town.
 Apparently they did, but word is there are still cars and buildings under the water.